Basic Online Safety Expectations

 - Issuing a reporting notice to an online service provider requiring them to produce a report about their compliance with any or all of the Expectations.
 These notices are enforceable, backed by civil penalties and other enforcement mechanisms, and can require non-periodic (one-off) reporting or periodic reporting over a specified time frame of six to 24 months.

 - Making a reporting determination – a legislative instrument – requiring periodic or non-periodic reporting for a specified class of services.
 These determinations are enforceable and backed by civil penalties and other enforcement mechanisms if the provider fails to report.

-More information will be available once this regulatory process has concluded.
+Further information will be shared once this regulatory process has concluded.

-Where necessary, eSafety will produce additional guidance on the Expectations and reasonable steps to meet them, in consultation with stakeholders.
+eSafety published additional guidance on the Expectations and reasonable steps to meet them, in consultation with stakeholders, in September 2023.

 eSafety encourages providers to review these resources: